Permitting of Tropies

 Should we NOT receive all the relevant documentation together with the trophies on collection day, we will NOT commit ourselves in having the trophies ready for export in 99 days, although we will try our best.
 Our issuing authorities have a standard processing period of 30 working days, which is six weeks.
-Most of the time we get the permits long before the said period, but sometimes they do take their 30 (working) days!
+Most of the time we get the permits before the said period, but sometimes they do take their 30 (working) days… or even longer!

 Should any hunting permit / document not be signed by the respective client, we will again NOT commit ourselves to our 99 day processing period.
 New regulations (2015) now requires for the ORIGINAL hunting permit to be submitted as part of our application.
 Should you not have signed the respective permit, it will have to be couriered to you for an original signature on the original hunting permit.
 Upon signing the permit, you will have to courier it back to us after which we’ll only be able to apply for your export documentation… A huge unnecessary delay!